Aaditya-jn/Variables/README.md

 'Hi, I am a boy'
 THIS IS A STRING LITERAL.
 INDICATING THAT THE WORD OR CHARACTERS WE ENTERED, IS A STRING.
 PYTHON SHOWS IT BY SINGLE QUOTATION MARKS.
 WHEREAS IF WE TYPE print(phrase) THE OUTPUT DOES NOT HAVE
 ANY QUOTATION MARKS.
 PYTHON UNDERSTANDS IT EARLIER WHEN WE USED DOUBLE QUOTATION MARKS WHEN ASSIGNING A VARAIBLE NAME ITS VALUE.
+IN SHORT WE ARE TELLING PYTHON TO INSPECT THE VRIABLE pharse.
+The key takeaway here is that print() displays a readable representa-tion of a variable’s value, while inspection provides additional infor-mation about the type of the value.
+You can inspect other variables in python shell.
+Check out what happens when you type print and hit ente.
+WE WILL GET SOMETHING OUTPUT LIKE THIS:  <built-in function print>
 ```

 ```